All Episodes

 Sergeant Nicole Gee, United States Marine Corps.

-She was a Marines Marine, loved helping people and she did it until the end.
+She was a Marines Marine, loved helping people, and she did it until the end.

-She is a native of Sacramento, California.
+She's a native of Sacramento, California.

 His mom said he was kind, loving, and giving to every single person.

-He gave, he would give anything for anyone.
+He would give anything for anybody.

 He loved what he was doing.